Promoting Integrated Fish and Crop (Aquaponics) Commercial farming in Refugee settings in Uganda

 What is the inspiration behind your idea?
 (1,000 characters)

 Fish is the best protein source, while horticultural crop products are good sources of vitamins and minerals salts critical for a healthy body.
 Refugees tend to suffer prevalent nutrient deficiencies that can be sorted by these foods.
 Our inspiration is demystify access to fish which has for long been thought only possible from lakes, rivers and wetlands, but we are able to take fish farming to non-traditional inland fishing zones.
-Fish stocks in the wild are dwindling due to over-fishing and our innovation can contribute to the fish stocks on the market.
+Fish stocks in the wild are dwindling due to over-fishing and Aquaponics can contribute to the fish stocks on the market.
 It is fun to watch your fish eat and grow to market sizes and it brings joy that you made it happen.
 We are also inspired to bring on board many fish farmers that can be organized into cooperative arrangement to improve fish and horticultural crop product supplies, product prices and access to the market.
 The few individuals with fish farming knowledge are selfish and do not want others to learn fish farming.
 It is a smart practice.

 Describe the dynamics of the community in which the idea is to be implemented.
 (1,000 characters)